 NOTE: See Methodology Notes for more details on average salary.
 N is the number of institutions in the comparison group.
 Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2022, Human Resources survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2023, Human Resources survey component.

-Figure 23.
-Percent distribution of library collection, by material type: Fiscal year 2021
+Figure 28.
+Percent distribution of library expenses, by function: Fiscal year 2022